CU Succeed Approved Course Offerings

 PBHL 1001: Race, Gender, Class, & Health – Course focuses on the principles, tools, and population approach of social epidemiology as it relates health to race, gender, and class.
 Contemporary topics in public health will be used as case studies to illuminate principles and tools both in lecture and in recitation sections; 3 credits

 SOCY 1001: Understanding the Social World –This survey course provides an introduction to the sociological study of society, including patterns of social relationships, social interaction, and culture.
 Typical course topics include socialization, the family, criminology, deviance, inequalities, sex and gender, race and ethnicity, health and medicine, self and identities, and globalization.
 Students gain an understanding of how organizations, institutions, and structures of society shape individual and group experiences.
-This is Guarenteed Transfer List course; 3 credits
+This is Guaranteed Transfer List course; 3 credits

 SOCY 2001: Inequalities in the Social World – Introduces students to critical sociological perspectives on social inequality.
 Major sociological factors contributing to the production and reproduction of inequality in various social organizations and institutions are analyzed; 3 credits